-- Conditions Yellow – Relaxed awareness.
-Moving about confidently with your head up, aware of your surroundings and looking for anything that seems out of place.
+- Condition Yellow – Relaxed awareness.
+Moving about confidently with your head up, aware of your surroundings, and looking for anything that seems out of place.
 The mindset continues to “I may have to fight today.”

 - Condition Orange – A specific action or person has caught your attention.
 It may not necessarily be a threat, but something is definitely in need of your attention.
 The mindset is grasping that “I’m going to fight today.”

 - Condition Red – The specific action or person that triggered your alert cycle from yellow to orange is definitely a threat or action that requires immediate life-saving action.
 The mindset has moved on to “I’m fighting right now.”

 Before I move into the simplified version and talk about situational awareness, it’s also important to realize that Col. Cooper also used the code to talk about the conditioning of the mind to prepare for violence.
 Remember, it is much easier to defend yourself against a violent attack if you have already made the decision that you will use violence.